hanzoai/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/megatron-lm.rst

    ================

-   The following models are supported for training performance benchmarking with Megatron-LM and ROCm on AMD Instinct MI300X series GPUs.
+   The following models are supported for training performance benchmarking with Megatron-LM and ROCm on AMD Instinct MI300X Series GPUs.
    Some instructions, commands, and training recommendations in this documentation might vary by model -- select one to get started.